jrs0/hbr_models/testing.md

 These two properties will ensure that tests on the synthetic data are robust in the face of adding new synthetic data.

+Cryptographic hashes for Rust are documented [here](https://github.com/RustCrypto/hashes#rustcrypto-hashes), which recommends BLAKE2, SHA-2 or SHA-3.
+BLAKE2 is used in this code.

 ## Synthetic Data Overview

 The columns in the synthetic and real data sources have columns of the following semantic types: